-Of course, you do.
-The challenge for most people is knowing how to achieve personal and/or professional success.
+The challenge for most people is knowing how to achieve personal and professional success.

 Many people compare themselves to others to gauge how successful they are.
-The problem is that there is always going to be someone who has more money, lives in a bigger house, has more power or is smarter than you.
-This is extrinsic success as measured by material gains.
+The problem is that there will always be someone who has more money, lives in a bigger house, has more power or is more intelligent than you.
+This is an irrelevant success as measured by material gains.

+I firmly believe that success lies in how well you achieve the goals you have set for yourself.
+People think goal setting is something you do once a year, but it is ongoing.
 True feelings of success come from within.
-I firmly believe that success lies in how well you achieve the goals you have set for yourself.
-People think goal setting is something you do once a year, but it is really an ongoing process.

 Now is the time to Awaken the Power to Succeed.
 Don’t put off goal planning until New Year’s Day.
 Studies show that 92% of New Year’s resolutions never happen and are generally forgotten in the first few days of Jan.